Sazito/phoenix/README.md

 ### Installing Packages

-Also you can add your application modules in `code` directory.
+Use `yarn` for installing packages also you can add your application modules in `code` directory.

 Yarn                           | Description
 -------------------------------|----------------------------------------------------------------